-5.6 Our approach to teaching pupils with SEN
+5.6 Our Approach to Teaching Pupils with SEN

 Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.

-At Wellington quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEND.
+At Wellington inclusive quality first teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEND.

 We develop our teachers to understand the needs of every child they teach, and to systematically and thoroughly review the progress each child is making.
-The SENDCo works closely with the Teaching & Learning team to ensure that Quality-first teaching is available to all pupils with SEND.
+The SENDCo works closely with the Teaching and Learning team to ensure that quality-first teaching is available to all pupils with SEND.
 Teaching assistants and teachers work together to ensure that the individual needs of all pupils are met.

 Our teachers are trained to understand the needs of each child in their class so that they can plan to meet those needs appropriately.
 For children with identified SEND this can mean adapting their teaching to ensure rapid catch up or in some cases simply ensuring that the child can access the curriculum fully.

-The school currently employs 8 teaching assistants to work with a variety of different students who are on EHCPs or SEND support.
+The school currently employs a number of teaching assistants to work with a variety of different students who are on EHCPs or SEND support.
 This however does not replace quality first teaching.

-The SENDCo supports teaching and learning by raising the profile of SEND via CPD opportunities and the three-weekly staff SEND bulletin.
+The SENDCo supports teaching and learning by raising the profile of SEND via CPD opportunities and the weekly staff SEND bulletin.

 Staff have been audited in their knowledge on SEND and this links to the training that is provided over the course of the academic year.
-This year we have focused on Differentiation Vs Scaffolding, Dyslexia as well as ASC and ADHD.
+This year we have focused on inclusive quality first teaching, learning plans, neurodiversity and ASC friendly strategies.

-The school has begun to build up links with specialist provision to help meet the needs of our more complex students such as TMES and 42nd Street.
+The school has strengthened links with specialist provisions to help meet the needs of our more complex students such as TMES and Trafford High.